ispeters/async_scope/asyncscope.md

 receiver's environment by asking its receiver, `r`, for a scheduler, `sch`, with `get_scheduler(get_env(r))` and then starting the sender returned from `schedule(sch)`.
-This requirement to complete on the receiver's scheduler restricts which receivers a join-sender may be connected to in exchange for determinism; the alternative would have the join-sender completing on the execution context of whichever nested operation happens to be the last one to complete.
+This requirement to complete on the receiver's scheduler restricts which receivers a join-sender may be connected to in exchange for determinism; the alternative would have the join-sender completing on the execution context of whichever associated operation happens to be the last one to complete.

 ### `simple_counting_scope::token::wrap`